 We are a National Specialty Pharmacy serving the needs of our members since 2003.
-Our Mission is to provide specialty pharmacy services to individuals with chronic conditions taking multiple medications, and the clinicians who serve them.
+PharmBlue is a pharmacy services organization that provides personalized care to a specialized client and patient population, and the clinicians who serve them.
 We serve thousands of enrolled members throughout the country and fill all member pharmacy needs with a special focus on HIV and AIDS, Hepatitis C, and Behavioral Health members.

 Our original pharmacy was founded in 2003 in a small farming community called Evans City, north of Pittsburgh, PA.
 The founder, was involved in a research project studying patients with HCV.
 Many of these patients struggled to gain access to healthcare.
 He and his family started a pharmacy on the family farm, in a converted chicken coop, to help take care of these patients.
 Every day, they would deliver needed medications to these patients all over the Pittsburgh area.